-- 1. From the Edit menu, select Preferences. - 2.
+- 1. From the EndNote menu, select Preferences. - 2.
 Click the Display Fields option in the list. - 3.
 Select the desired field from the Field list.
 You may select up to ten fields to be displayed in the Library window.
-Select [Do not display] instead of a field name if you want to show fewer than ten fields. - 4.
-By default, the column heading in the Library window is the same as the Generic name of the field (the Figure field is indicated by a figure icon and the File Attachments field is indicated by a paper clip icon).
-To change the field name for the Reference List display, enter a new name in the Heading section next to the chosen field.
+Select [Do not display] instead of a field name if you want to show fewer than ten fields.

-- 5. To display all author names under the Author heading in the Reference List, select the checkbox next to the Display all authors in the Author field.
+- 4. By default, the column heading in the Library window is the same as the Generic name of the field (the Figure field is indicated by a figure icon and the File Attachments field is indicated by a paper clip icon).
+To change the field name for the Reference List display, enter a new name in the Heading section next to the chosen field. - 5.
+To display all author names under the Author heading in the Reference List, select the checkbox next to the Display all authors in the Author field.
 Leave this box unchecked if you only want to see the last name of the first author in the column. - 6.
-Click OK to save your changes and to close the Preferences dialog.
+Click Save to save your changes, and then close the Preferences window by clicking the Close button in the upper left corner.